jesuspereyrad/Deep_Learning/course3/README.md

+# Structuring Machine Learning Projects

+About this course: You will learn how to build a successful machine learning project.
+If you aspire to be a technical leader in AI, and know how to set direction for your team's work, this course will show you how.

+Much of this content has never been taught elsewhere, and is drawn from my experience building and shipping many deep learning products.
+This course also has two "flight simulators" that let you practice decision-making as a machine learning project leader.
+This provides "industry experience" that you might otherwise get only after years of ML work experience.

 - Understand how to diagnose errors in a machine learning system, and
 - Be able to prioritize the most promising directions for reducing error
 - Understand complex ML settings, such as mismatched training/test sets, and comparing to and/or surpassing human-level performance